Peacebuilding M&E Solutions Forum

 October 23 | Washington, DC

-The Peacebuilding Evaluation Consortium is co-hosting it’s first Peacebuilding M&E Solutions Forum on Tuesday, 23 October 2018 with the United States Institute of Peace.
+The Peacebuilding Evaluation Consortium is co-hosting it’s first Peacebuilding M&E Solutions Forum on Tuesday, 23 October 2018 with the United States Institute of Peace and One Earth Future Foundation.

 The peacebuilding field is becoming increasingly professionalized, with a stronger focus on developing evidence-based practice and the capacity for measuring impact through more rigorous M&E practices.
 Peacebuilding work matters, but we still struggle to show evidence of where our interventions have led to positive outcomes, such as a clear reduction in violence or increased cooperation.
 This lack of evidence is one of the greatest challenges we face as a field.
 If we believe that what we do is important and that our work is effective, then we need to prove it, to our beneficiaries, our donors, and ourselves.